3. What is Schema

 4. What is an Index ?
 How it is implemented in Oracle Database ?

-An index is a database structure used by the server to have direct access
+An index is a database structure used by the server to have direct

 of a row in a table.

-An index is automatically created when a unique or primary key constraint
+An index is automatically created when a unique or primary key

 clause is specified in create table command (Ver 7.0)